 2. Was admitted to the United States on a humanitarian visa or on the parole authority of the Attorney General of the United States (8 U.S.C.
 1142 (D)(5)); or

-3. Any person outside his or her country of nationality who is unable or unwilling to return to such country, and is unable or unwilling to avail himself or herself of the protection of that country because of persecution or a well founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
+3. Any person outside his or her country of nationality who is unable or unwilling to return to such country, and is unable or unwilling to avail himself or herself of the protection of that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.

 (d) Standards.
 The applicant shall meet the standards listed in 243 CMR 2.03(1)(a) through (c).

+(e) Waiver of Substantial Equivalency.
+In situations where a limited license applicant cannot comply with 243 CMR 2.03 requiring substantial equivalency of medical school education, the applicant must submit a waiver request pursuant to this section.
+In order for the Board to grant such a waiver request, the Board must determine that the licensure of this applicant would not impair the public health, safety and welfare, and that the applicant meets the standards of M.G.L. c.
+112, §§ 2 through 9B.
+It is the applicant’s responsibility to demonstrate he or she is qualified under these standards.
+The assessment and determination of the applicant’s equivalency of complete medical education and eligibility for training in Massachusetts may include, but not be limited to, the following factors:

+1. Applicant must be qualified, competent and of good moral character; and

+2. Applicant must hold an unlimited, unrestricted medical license in another state or states; and

+3. Applicant must have held an unlimited, unrestricted medical license in a state or states for a period of two years.
+Any time spent by the applicant in postgraduate training or clinical fellowship shall not be included in the calculation of this two-year requirement; and

+4. Applicant must have successfully completed Steps 1 and 2 of the USMLE or Levels 1 and 2 of the COMLEX examination; and

+5. Quality of basic science education; and

+6. Quality of clinical clerkship experience (evaluations required); and

+7. Other distinctions; honors, awards, publications; and

+8. Nature and quality of anticipated training program, including degree and quality of supervision; and

+9. Personal interview with the applicant.

 (3) Temporary License for a Graduate of an International Medical School or Fifth Pathway Program.
+The Board shall determine whether an applicant is qualified, competent and of good moral character, in order to hold a temporary license to practice medicine.
 In order to qualify for a temporary license, as that term is defined in M.G.L. c.
 112, § 9B and 243 CMR 2.00, a graduate of an international medical school or a graduate of a Fifth Pathway program shall meet the following standards:

 (a) The applicant shall meet the standards listed in 243 CMR 2.03(1).